gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The two fliers Maddy had seen earlier zipped overhead and dropped their canisters.
 Dark dizzysmoke spilled into the square as a dozen engines rumbled in the distance.

-## Chapter 14: The Battle of Rusty Bridge
+## Episode 14: The Battle of Rusty Bridge

 *Dang!
 Dang!
 Dang!*
 The alarm bell rang cold and clear,